 Walk Organiser: Nick & Jacqui Wakelam, 4 Lamley Gardens, Graham Street, Penrith, CA11 9LR.

 Turn left out of main entrance of Railway Station.
 Follow path around roundabout

-in Southbank Road.
+Road.
 At top of hill keep to footpath between two hedges.
 At T-

 Q1.
 What is the number of the Post Box?